adgellida/ubunsys/README.md

 **There are currently 2 branches of development:**

 * [master](https://github.com/adgellida/ubunsys/tree/master) - This branch stays frozen, includes the most stable version.
 Due that next version will be so different internally is better to create a new and perform several tests to pass it to this branch.
-* [dev](https://github.com/adgellida/ubunsys/tree/dev) - This branch is in development when there is free time.
-The next version will be published in this branch.
+* [dev](https://github.com/adgellida/ubunsys/tree/dev) - This branch is in development.
+The most updated version is here.

 **This is a very dangerous app, if you don't know what you are touching or how to fix it, don't do it.
 This software is for testing and knowledge purposes.
 It's unstable software.**